Anglican Church of Australia: History

 In 1985 the general synod of the Australian church passed a canon to allow the ordination of women as deacons.
 In 1992 the general synod approved legislation allowing dioceses to ordain women to the priesthood.
 Dioceses could choose to adopt the legislation.
-In 1992, 90 women were ordained in the Anglican Church of Australia and two others who had been ordained overseas were recognised.
-After decades of debate the issue of women's ordination, particularly as bishops, continues to divide traditionalists and reformers within the church.
-As of November 2013 five dioceses had not ordained women as priests and two had not ordained women as deacons.
-The most recent diocese to vote in favour of ordaining women as priests was the Ballarat diocese in October 2013.
+In 1992, 90 women were ordained in the Anglican Church of Australia and three others who had been ordained overseas were recognised.
+After decades of debate, women's ordination is rejected in a minority of dioceses.
+As of November 2024, only two (Sydney and North-West Australia) of the 23 dioceses have never ordained women as priests.
+A third diocese (Armidale) has ordained two women as priests but limited their service to the Anglican girls school and does not ordain women as priests for its churches.
 In 2008, Kay Goldsworthy was ordained as an assistant bishop for the Diocese of Perth, thus becoming the first woman consecrated as a bishop of the Anglican Church of Australia.
 Sarah Macneil was elected in 2013 to be the first female diocesan bishop in Australia.
 In 2014 she was consecrated and installed as the first female diocesan bishop in Australia (for the Diocese of Grafton in New South Wales).

 The church remains a major provider of education and welfare services in Australia.
 It provides chaplains to the Australian Defence Force, hospitals, schools, industry and prisons.
 Senior clergy such as Peter Jensen, former Archbishop of Sydney, have a high profile in discussions on a diverse range of social issues in contemporary national debates.
 In recent times the church has encouraged its leaders to talk on such issues as indigenous rights; international security; peace and justice; and poverty and equity.
-The current primate is Geoffrey Smith, Archbishop of Adelaide, who commenced in the role on 7 April 2020 after Philip Freier stepped down on 31 March 2020.
+The current primate is Mark Short, bishop of Canberra and Goulburn, who commenced in the role on 1 November 2025.
+Short is the first-ever non-metropolitan bishop to serve as primate and the first evangelical to hold the post since Marcus Loane of Sydney retired in 1982.

 Like other religious groups, the church has come under criticism in light of cases of sexual abuse by clergy and others.

 2022 split

-On 16 August 2022, the church experienced a split when some conservatives formed a breakaway church called the Diocese of the Southern Cross.
-It is to be led by a former Archbishop of Sydney, Glenn Davies.
+On 16 August 2022, the church experienced a split when some conservatives formed the breakaway Diocese of the Southern Cross.
+It is led by a former Archbishop of Sydney, Glenn Davies.
 The split was principally caused over same sex marriage among other issues.
+The diocese is backed by the current Archbishop of Sydney, Kanishka Raffel, and the Bishop of Tasmania, Richard Condie.
 In September 2022, the Diocese of Sydney voted to declare the church to be in a state of "deep breach of fellowship" as a result of the division.
+The diocese vowed to provide support for conservative Anglicans both within the Anglican Church of Australia and the breakaway Diocese of the Southern Cross.